minhtran02202/pure-no-framework-to-do/README.md

 # What I learned so far

-css positioning, sizing, and styling choose color theme js element manipulation (create element, delete element...) localStorage
+css positioning, sizing, and styling

+choose color theme

+js element manipulation (create element, delete element...)

+localStorage

+cannot add listerner event to option.
+Do it through <select>, on change, using e.target.value